 All of our pieces are made with naturally occurring elements from mother earth.
-Other naturally occuring elements, like oxygen, light, and just plain dirt can tarnish your pieces.
+Other naturally occuring elements, like water, oxygen, light, and just plain dirt can tarnish your pieces.
 But don’t fret, there are ways to clean them!

 One way to prevent oxidization of silver is to wear it regularly.
 The buffing it gets from being against your skin will keep it from tarnishing.